ethereum/devp2p/discv5/discv5-theory.md

 Participants should update their record, increase the sequence number and sign a new version of the record whenever their information changes.
 This especially important for changes to the node's IP address and port.
-To detect changes in endpoint, the mirrored IP and port found in the [PONG] message can be used to predict whether the local IP address has changed.
+The mirrored UDP enveloper IP and port found in the [PONG] message can be used to predict whether the local IP address has changed.

 Node Table
 ----------